jpsdr/MKVToolnix-Windows-7/doc/development.md

 * Add installation and removal entries in installer/mkvtoolnix.nsi
 * Add new language file to installer/translations/
 * Include translation's author in AUTHORS
-* Include message in ChangeLog
+* Include message in NEWS.md
 * Either re-run configure or add the new translation in build-config to TRANSLATIONS; afterwards verify the format strings with »drake translations:verify-format-strings«